EZ-Robotics/EZ-Site/projects/2023-11-22-adaptive-pid/index.md

 }
 ```

 In the tests for the data that was collected, the speed that the robot was going at is constant.
-A potential improvement is to allow multiple tests with multiple speeds, and make a 3D graph to find new scaling values.
-At some point this defeats the purpose of being easier then the alternative though.
+A potential improvement is to allow multiple tests with multiple speeds and make a 3D graph to find new scaling values.
+At some point, this defeats the purpose of being easier than the alternative though.